I found him that way

-"I was wondering if you'd show up, Ricky.
+"I wondered if you'd show up, Ricky.
 I'm glad you did.
 I know it's kinda early, but hey, you got outta school.
 Have a seat and get comfy, we got a lot to talk about."

 Ricky Linderman edged his way into his uncle's cramped office and pulled up a wooden chair across from his cluttered desk.
-His uncle was leaning upon the windowsill with one long leg hanging down into the room and the other was curved up toward his chest.
-He played with the blinds to let a smattering of sunshine into the room and cracked open the window.
-Ricky kept his eyes upon the dusty rays of light that shone through the chinks and he blinked rapidly.
-His uncle adjusted the strap of his black leather holster and pulled it off his broad shoulders.
-He was tired, and the dark circles under his eyes betrayed him.
-He stroked his fingers through his silver, curly hair and frowned.
+His uncle leaned on the windowsill with one long leg hanging down and the other curved up to his chest.
+He played with the blinds to let a smattering of sunshine in and cracked open the window.
+Ricky kept his gaze on the dusty rays of light that shone through the chinks.
+His uncle adjusted the strap of his gun holster and pulled it off his broad shoulders.
+The dark circles under his eyes betrayed his fatigue.
+He stroked his fingers through his silvered, brown curly hair and frowned.

 "I think it's time for a haircut…least that's what Ronnie's been telling me for the last few months.
 When you coming over for her lasagna?
 Angie really misses you too. "

 "I don't know, uncle Albert.
-I've been busy…but, I still love it…and that princess.
-The Barbie castle must be pretty lonely without Ken home.
-I got her little cards and the latest mug shot from picture day."
+I've been busy…but, I still love it, and the princess.
+The Barbie castle must be pretty lonely without Ken.
+I got her cards and the latest mug shot from picture day."

 Ricky grinned a little and patted near his wallet and chain.
 He adored his fun aunt, Veronica, and her fantastic Italian cooking expertise, and off the cuff sense of humor.
 His adorable six-year old niece Angelica inexplicably clung to him as he did to his uncle Albert in his younger years.
 He really missed them both.

-His uncle placed his holster on top of a muted gray file cabinet.
+His uncle placed his holster on top of a gray file cabinet.
 The handle of the gun faced Ricky and he winced.
-He shifted his focus on the burning cigarette in the gold tin ashtray before him.
-It surprised him to see it, considering his uncle had quit well over a year before.
+He shifted his focus on the burning cigarette in the gold tin ashtray.
+It surprised him, considering his uncle had quit three years ago.
 The smoke choked him up, but it was more his fear.
-He quickly leaned over and stubbed it out.
+He leaned over and stubbed it out.

-"I thought you kicked this?
+"I thought you kicked this habit?
 What was so important that I come down here, uncle Albert?"
-Ricky squirmed awkwardly under his fixed, blue-eyed gaze.
+Ricky squirmed under his fixed, blue-eyed stare.

-Albert was his father's younger brother at forty.
-Albert Linderman was working his way toward Police Captain at the downtown Chicago station and was currently one of their brightest detectives on the force.
-He was cynical and tough, with a shark-eyed glare that would make anyone cower, but he also had a kind heart and good sense of humor…once you broke the ice.
+Albert Linderman was his father's younger brother at forty.
+He was working his way toward Police Captain at the downtown Chicago station and was currently one of their brightest detectives on the force.
+He was cynical and tough, with a shark-eyed glare that'd make anyone cower and confess, but he also had a kind heart and good sense of humor…once you broke the ice.
 His stature and broad, handsome features commanded immediate attention whenever he walked into a room.
 Ricky admired him completely.

 Albert helped raise Ricky the same way Ricky practically raised his little brother.
-While his parents weren't deadbeats, they were often in their own mundane world of work and pleasure, and they pretty much failed to connect emotionally with their children.
+While his parents weren't deadbeats, they were often stuck in their own mundane world of work and pleasure, and pretty much failed to connect emotionally with their children.
 Ricky's mother tried harder than his father.
-That was where Albert and later Veronica stepped in to carry the load.
+That was where Albert and Veronica stepped in to carry the load.
 Ricky found a solid male figure to relate to and they were best buddies, until the tragedy that took his brother's life.
-That was when Ricky became a shell of his former self and shunned the world.
+Ricky became a shell of his former self and shunned the world.
 His entire family changed.
-His mother went from a vivacious school teacher to a frumpy housewife that kept rollers in her hair all day.
-His father just stared blindly at the television and sometimes drank himself into grief stricken stupors.
+His mother went from a vivacious school teacher to a frumpy housewife with rollers in her hair all day.
+His father just stared blindly at the television and often drank himself into grief stricken stupors.
 Ricky would never say that Albert didn't try and reconnect or understand their plight, because he tried hard, with sweat and many tears that only Ricky and Veronica knew he had the capacity for.

-Ricky's uncle was first to be called on the scene the night Ricky attempted to slit his wrists.
-His distraught mother found him writhing on the bathroom floor and moaning.
-"I'm sorry!" over and over.
-It was Albert that stepped up to the plate and forced Ricky into therapy, and it was Albert that pushed him to return to school the following semester.
+Ricky's uncle was the first to be called on the scene the night Ricky attempted to slit his wrists.
+His distraught mother found him writhing on the bathroom floor and moaning "I'm sorry!" non-stop.
+Albert stepped up to the plate and forced Ricky into therapy, and it was Albert that pushed him to return to school the following semester.
 The man was a pillar and Ricky often wondered if he'd be dead without him.

-Albert flicked the cigarette in the trash and dumped out the ashes.
+Albert flicked the cigarette stub in the trash and dumped out the ashes.

 "I barely smoke, uncle Albert.
 I'm not addicted."